STORYBOX is here to engage and connect with communities in public spaces.

 We call what we do 'public space media'.
 By promoting inclusive storytelling and creative engagement, we want to elevate the potential for digital, outdoor programming to promote a sense of place and community.

-Working collaboratively with communities, cultural institutions and creatives, we use STORYBOX to surface stories and insights that reflect the diversity and uniqueness of a place.
+We're driven by passion for digital innovation, and what it means for the new cultural experiences outdoors.
+Working collaboratively with communities, cultural institutions and creatives, our STORYBOX shares stories and insights that reflect the diversity and uniqueness of a place.
 We call these 'portals into place'.

 We think diversity in communities should be celebrated.
 In a world of social media platforms, STORYBOX aims to be an inclusive space for insights and perspective that create meaningful connection, not just connection for the sake of it.

 Public space media is about supporting public spaces as shared spaces for local culture and creativity.

 It's also about making the most of digital innovation for public spaces.
 In fact, we think digital experiences outdoors should be much more than advertising billboards.

 We think new digital screen networks can showcase more relevant and engaging content, in ways that support the quality and experience of a place and its creativity.

 That's what we call public space media.

 Public space media is likely to be experienced by audiences in a transitory way.
 It's designed to enhance the overall amenity and shared experience of a place.
 It is not television.
 It exists exists somewhere between architecture and media.
 It should enhance, not diminish, what is unique about shared spaces and diverse communities.